zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

    **Connect to MySQL Database Service**

-4. From your Compute instance, connect to MySQL using the MySQL Shell client tool.
+4. From your Compute instance, connect to MDS-SA MySQL using the MySQL Shell client tool.

-   The endpoint (IP Address) can be found in the MySQL DB System Details page, under the "Endpoint" "Private IP Address".
+   The endpoint (IP Address) can be found in the MDS-SA MySQL DB System Details page, under the "Endpoint" "Private IP Address".

     ![Connect](./images/06connect03.png " ")

 5. Use the following command to connect to MySQL using the MySQL Shell client tool.
-Be sure to add the MDS-DB private IP address at the end of the cammand.
+Be sure to add the MDS-SA private IP address at the end of the cammand.
 Also enter the admin user password

     (Example  **mysqlsh -uadmin -p -h10.0.1..**)